Economic Crisis Patterns: Why Financial Crises Keep Coming Back

 Why Financial Crises Always Return — and What History Reveals About Women’s Experience

 Financial crises are not isolated accidents but recurring cycles that have shaped economies for centuries.
-From the Great Depression to the 2008 housing collapse and the COVID-19 recession, downturns emerge from familiar patterns of speculation, debt accumulation, and systemic fragility.
+From the Great Depression to the 2008 housing collapse and the COVID-19 recession, downturns emerge from familiar patterns of speculation, debt accumulation, forgotten risk, and systemic fragility.

-While economic headlines focus on markets and institutions, the human consequences often unfold more quietly—and disproportionately affect women.
+While economic headlines focus on markets and institutions, the human consequences often unfold more quietly — and disproportionately affect women.
 Job insecurity, unpaid caregiving, household financial strain, and heightened exposure to consumer debt are recurring features of every major downturn.

 By examining historical crises across different eras, this article explains why financial instability repeatedly returns and why women tend to carry a heavier share of its burden.
 Understanding these patterns helps illuminate not only how economies fail, but how social and financial structures shape unequal outcomes.